 About Our Research

-The Social Learning Lab (SLL) aims to understand the cognitive and the neural mechanisms that underlie the communicative interactions we experience in our lives.
-In particular, the ways in which young children learn from others provide a unique window to the interface between our ability to draw rational, inductive inferences and to our understanding of others’ thoughts and behaviors (Theory of Mind).
+The Social Learning Lab (SLL) aims to understand the cognitive mechanisms that underlie the communicative interactions we experience in our lives.
+In particular, the ways in which young children learn from others provide a unique window to the interface between our ability to draw powerful inferences and to our understanding of others’ thoughts and actions (Theory of Mind).

 More recently, with some of our colleagues, we have argued that humans interpret others' actions through the lens of a naïve utility calculus, assuming that agents act in ways that maximize their expected utilities.
 The naïve utility calculus extends the traditional Theory of Mind, suggesting that our understanding of other minds incorporates not only their mental states but also the expected costs and rewards of their actions.
 Some of our recent research shows how these representations inferential processes influence the ways in which we learn from others and help others learn, both in the minds of the learners (e.g., what should I learn from whom?) and in the minds of the teachers (e.g., what and how should I teach?).

 Currently we are extending our understanding of social learning to study a broader range of human behaviors.
 We employ a wide range of methods---behavioral experiments, computational models, fMRI---with human subjects of all ages (from infants to adults).
 Using diverse approaches, we hope to study a full description of the cognitive mechanisms that support powerful, effective, and distinctively human social learning.

 Here's a talk by Hyo that summarizes some of our work & ideas, at a recent CogSci workshop.